- Internships /

 Internship Overview and How to Apply

-• Candidates must commit to 10-20 hours per week.
+• Candidates must commit to 10-20 hours per week during school.
 Schedules are flexible and interns can work anytime during our normal work hours of Monday-Friday, 9am-6pm in Downtown Boston.

 • All years and majors are welcome to apply and there is no minimum GPA.
 Ideal candidates will have strong communications skills, an interest in social and political issues, and previous campaign experience.